globalbrain/sefirot/docs/components/card.md

   </SCardFooter>
 </SCard>
 ```

-To ensure consistent spacing across the application, you should adjust the spacing based on the size of the `<SCard>` component.
-Consider using the `compact` class for card widths smaller than `640px` and the `wide` class for larger widths.

 It's important to align this spacing with the `<SCardBlock>` component to ensure proper alignment between the block contents and the footer contents, such as actions.